KaganPhillips/CPSC_1060_RPG/README.md

 Assignment focuses on navigating an escape house and searching for items in the house to find a way out.
 Once items have been collected the user can leave.

+Game can be found in the master branch